 An intracellular degradation system involved in the disassembly and recycling of unnecessary or dysfunctional cellular components.
 When involved in cell death, this process is known as **autophagic dell death**.
 Prolonged fasting is a robust initiator of autophagy, and is thought to help protect against cancer and even aging by reducing the burden of abnormal cells. **However, the relationship between autophagy and cancer is complex**: autophagy may prevent the survival of pre-malignant cells, but can also be hijacked as a malignant adaptation by cancer, providing it a useful means to scavenge resources needed for further growth.

-A highly selective permeability barrier made up of brain endothelial cells which are connected by tight junctions and separate the circulating blood from the brain extracellular fluid (BECF) in the central nervous system (CNS).
-It allows the passage of water, some gases, and lipid-soluble molecules by passive diffusion, as well as the selective transport of molecules such as glucose and amino acids that are crucial to neural function, but prevents the entry of lipophilic, potential neurotoxins by way of an active transport mechanism.
+A highly selective semi-permeable barrier in the brain made up of endothelial cells, which are connected by tight junctions.
+The blood-brain barrier separates the circulating blood from the brain's extracellular fluid in the central nervous system.
+Whereas water, lipid-soluble molecules, and some gases can pass through the blood-brain barrier via passive diffusion, molecules such as glucose and amino acids that are crucial to neural function enter via selective transport.
+The barrier prevents the entry of lipophilic substances that may be neurotoxic via an active transport mechanism.

 Restricting caloric intake by 30% has been shown to extend lifespan in some animals.